 This Pear and Pomegranate Panna Cotta is rich and creamy with a deliciously fruity festive edge.
-The colours pop on the plate making this make ahead dessert is perfect for entertaining.
+The colours pop on the plate making this make ahead dessert perfect for entertaining.

 I LOVE the wobble of panna cotta, for me this super soft dessert is all about the wobble.